 8.3 The identity of the Whistle Blower shall be kept confidential to the extent possible and permitted under law.

 8.4 Any other Employee assisting in the said investigation shall also be protected to the same extent as the Whistle Blower.

-9.1 The complainant, Vigilance and Ethics Officer, Members of Audit Committee, the Subject and everybody involved in the process shall:
+9.1 The complainant, Vigilance and Ethics Officer/ Whole Time Director and Chief Executive Officer, Chairman of Audit Committee, Members of Audit Committee, the Subject and everybody involved in the process shall:

 9.2 Maintain confidentiality of all matters under this Policy

 9.3 Discuss only to the extent or with those persons as required under this policy for completing the process of investigations.